thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-03-if-ui-is-not-ready-what-to-automate.md

 > Tip: If you haven't already known, check out the whole world of contract testing, starting with [pact.io](https://pact.io/).
 Contract testing helps you ensure that the new API deployments won't break any pre-defined contracts to its API consumers.
 >
-> DISCLAIMER: I'm no affiliate with this tool and the company behind it, no commission for referring the tool whatsoever.
+> DISCLAIMER: I'm no affiliate with this tool and the company behind it.
+No commission for referring the tool whatsoever.

-The picture below (credit: pact.io) shows various microservices that depend on each other.
-You can untangle this mess by automating each and every one of them first, then automate the integration tests that go through all of them.
+The picture below (credit: [pact.io](pact.io)) shows various microservices that depend on each other.
+You can untangle this mess by automating each and every one of them first, then automate the integration tests that consume all of them.

 ![Microservices architecture - Source: pact.io](/assets/pact-io-microservices.png "Microservices architecture - Source: pact.io")